 Lest you think it’s all root veggies and greens around here, I present to you the quickest and one of the most satisfying cookies I know.
 Actually last Saturday was the first time ever that I taught a class and sent people home without a treat.

-This cookie is in that rotation.
-And I, in my cook-with-what-you-have fashion, vary them each time.
+These are cook-with-what-you-have cookies that I vary each time.
 Sometimes I use whole-wheat pastry flour, sometimes spelt or sometimes just all-purpose.
-Today it’s golden raisins but sometimes it’s dried cherries or apricots.
+Around the holidays I use golden raisins and candied orange peel but sometimes it’s dried cherries or apricots.
 I even vary the amounts of cocoa a bit.
-And today I found a few tablespoons of orange marmalade in the fridge as I was preparing to make these and ended up mixing that in.
-I’ve always loved the combination of orange and chocolate and I’m definitely going to repeat that variation.
+And sometimes I stir a few tablespoons of orange marmalade or other jam instead of the dried fruit.

-So if you have 20 minutes (that includes the baking time!) and some cocoa on hand and a few other pantry basics you can have your chocolate/cookie fix in no time.
-And you mix the dough in a sauce pan so clean up is fairly minimal too.
+So if you have 20 minutes (that includes the baking time!) and some cocoa on hand and a few other pantry basics you can have your chocolate/cookie fix or a gift in no time.

 Fudgy Chocolate Cookies

 –adapted from pastry chef, writer, food stylist and friend Ellen Jackson

 You mix these incredibly easy, fudgy cookies right in the saucepan.

 1 cup plus 2 tablespoons all-purpose flour, spelt or whole wheat pastry flour

 1/8 teaspoon salt